squid-cache/squid-cache.github.io/docs/DeveloperResources/index.md

 ./test-builds.sh squidcache/buildfarm-`uname -m`-$OS --verbose
 --use-config-cache --cleanup`

-It may leave behind some files owned by UID 1000; sorry it can't be avoided
+It may leave behind some files owned by UID 1000; sorry it cannot be avoided

 ## Detecting build errors early